 Case study: Kaleido

 Kaleido, which provides automated photo and video background removal, was initially put-off international expansion when they came across a +1,000 page guide to different sales tax rules worldwide.
 By adopting Paddle as their merchant of record (MoR), they were able to offload this burden.
-Paddle’s unified revenue delivery platform also enabled Kaledio to take payments in multiple currencies and additional payment methods.
+The Paddle platform also enabled Kaleido to take payments in multiple currencies and additional payment methods.
 Within six months of launch they had customers across 119 countries, and 181 countries just 12 months later.

 Scaling a SaaS business means deploying the right technology.
 For example, if your expansion plan is about going after downmarket volume, then you need the tools to automate sales, upsells, and manage subscription movements.